Ph.D. Brown University (2012)

 B.A.
 Bates College

 My book, Kazuo Ishiguro as World Literature, is currently under contract with Bloomsbury Press.
 My primary research field is contemporary postcolonial/Anglophone literature, especially those texts and authors that cross borders, geographic and otherwise, and become, willingly or not, works of world literature.
 I've recently published research articles on the theoretical and philosophical concept of the limit in Literature Compass, corporate personhood and Kazuo Ishiguro's novels in NOVEL: A Forum on Fiction, Zadie Smith's novels of style in The Companion to Contemporary British and Irish Literature, and on genre in Ishiguro's canon in The Wiley-Blackwell Companion to World Literature, with Kelly Mee Rich (Harvard), I edited a special issue on "Kazuo Ishiguro After the Nobel" for the journal Modern Fiction Studies.
 My research on The Man Booker Prize and post-imperial British fiction appears in Oxford University Press's ORE Literature Research Encyclopedia.
 With Thom Dancer (U Toronto), I edited a special issue on "The Novel at its Limits" for the journal Critique.
-I am currently contracted to write an article on the controversies surrounding JM Coetzee's novel Disgrace for The Bloomsbury Companion to J. M. Coetzee.
+I have just recently published a chapter on the controversies surrounding JM Coetzee's novel Disgrace for The Bloomsbury Handbook to J. M. Coetzee, edit.
+Andrew Van Der Vlies (Adelaide).
 I am a member of the Editorial Board at the journal ARIEL, a Johns Hopkins University Press journal of international literature in English.

 In 2018, I received the Faculty Excellence Award at Ithaca College for distinction in Teaching, Scholarship, and Service.